 - Total Rewards - TOA offers competitive salaries based on the current Middle Tennessee wage market, plus a comprehensive suite of benefits, including Medical, Dental, Paid Time Off, and more.
 Our 401(k) plan provides a company match, safe harbor match and profit sharing match to go along with your contributions.

-This is a part-time position in our Spring Hill clinic.
 Our TOA Clinic Operations Specialist is a core element of the daily operation of our clinics.
 This role plays a part with both our clinicians and clinic operations where the responsibilities might include:

 - Greet patients in a professional and engaging manner